 - Your pet misses out on a routine checkup by your vet, who might notice an illness or condition that is starting to develop such as canine arthritis.

-- Do you need a prescription for needles and syringes for dog vaccine?
+- You may need a prescription for needles and syringes for dog vaccines.
 According to the Doctors Foster and Smith website, you will need one if you live in New York, Connecticut, Delaware, Illinois or New Jersey.

 We’ve covered a lot of information, but now you can make an informed decision on the question: “Can I give my dog shots myself?”

 Additionally, should you choose to go that route, you learned that you can buy supplies online from companies like Doctors Foster and Smith.
 Another resource to check are the local farm supplies stores.

 No matter whether you decide to administer the shots yourself or rely on your vet, you can be assured that you have acted in the best interests of your pet.

 Expert Tips: Give Dog Shots at Home

 Other Useful Pet Health Articles

 - Dog Health Advice: FAQs About Canine Inflammatory Bowel Disease